crlna16/terramind-arctic-sea-ice/README.md

 Comparison
 ---

-1. Terramind zero-shot
-2. Terramind with fine tuning
+1. Terramind with fine tuning
-3. Terramind with thinking in modalities
+2. Terramind with thinking in modalities
-4. Training U-Net from scratch
+3. Training U-Net from scratch

 ## Other ideas